sdbeng/e-commerce-boot/README.md

 - When login is done under output body you will get Bearer token value.

 - Then you need to perform rest of thing by giving authentication.

+## Reviewer
+The screenshots are added to the root of the project.